mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/release-notes/index.md

 ## Deprecation

-- The v1 API is now deprecated and may be removed in a future release
+- The v1 API is now deprecated and may be removed in a future release.

 ## New features and capabilities